 Jason Simmons, University of Cincinnati, USA

-Allison Smith, University of New Mexico, USA
+Allison Smith, University of Massachusetts, Boston, USA

 Ryan Snelgrove, University of Waterloo, Canada